-When determining health and safety training needs, Duncor Employer / Management will conduct a training needs analysis.
-This assessment could include information obtained by the following methods:
+When determining health and safety training needs, Duncor Employer / Management will conduct a training review at a minimum during the Annual Management Review.
+OHS training needs will be determined as part of the annual training review corresponding to the identified required competencies for each task/role.
+This could include information obtained by the following methods:

 DOCUMENT HEALTH & SAFETY MANAGEMENT SYSTEM MANUAL

 APPROVED BY BRIAN DUNCAN, VICE PRESIDENT

-REVIEWED 01.27.2023
+REVIEWED 01.26.2024

-EFFECTIVE ON 02.01.2023
+EFFECTIVE ON 02.02.2024

-VERSION # HSMS2023.1
+VERSION# HSMS2024.1

-SUPERSEDES HSMS2022.1
+SUPERSEDES HSMS2023.1

-- Review of Duncor training requirements; - Review of recent project hazard assessments; - Observation of individual employee's performance to determine if refresher training is required; - At the supervisor's/foreman's request; - Review of incident reports and incident trend analysis; - Review of legislation and other training requirements; - Current or short-term project requirements; - Provincial requirements; - Client recommendations.
+- A training needs analysis - Reviewing legislative and other training requirements - Taking into consideration the different levels of responsibilities, abilities, language skills and literacy of its employees. - Including company specific information on Duncor's Health & Safety Management System including purpose, roles, responsibilities and rights, importance of conformity, potential consequences for deviations or noncompliance and importance of workers' participation within the OHS Management System - Review of recent project hazard assessments; - Observation of individual employee's performance to determine if refresher training is required; - At the supervisor's/foreman's request; - Review of incident reports and incident trend analysis; - Current or short-term project requirements; - Provincial requirements; - Client recommendations.

 Once training needs have been identified, the Health & Safety Coordinator will identify how training requirements will be met (e.g., training subject, method of delivery, instructor, schedule).
+Documentation of training received will be filed with the employees' training records at Head Office and recorded on training matrix on Safetyloop.
+Training will be tracked through the training matrix and additional/ refresher training scheduled as necessary.